Robotics-Mechatronics-UMA/force_sensor_3D/README.md

 ## Overview

-This package contains a 3-axis force sensor for the EE of a 3-DoF manipulator
+This package contains a 3-axis force sensor for the EE of a 3-DoF manipulator.

 **Keywords:** ESP32, Force, Onshape, Arduino IDE